Summary and Schedule

 - Create a new directory on your Desktop called

-. - Download the following files and save them to the just created
+- Unzip the downloaded file and save its content into the just created

 Software Setup